tigokok/equdist/README.md

-Sure!
-Based on the information provided in the repository you mentioned, here's a structured README file for the GitHub repository `equdist`.

----

 # equdist

 Welcome to the `equdist` repository!
 This project contains the code and resources necessary for implementing a Python-integrated JAX-written rigorous Newton-Raphson algorithm for equilibrium separation, with applications to distillation sequencing for purifying multi-component mixtures.
-This algorithm is integrated into a reinforcement learning (RL) framework to optimize process synthesis, specifically for distillation.

 ## Table of Contents